waal70/home-infra/README.md

 ## Pre-requisites

-* Ansible control node with ansible-core available
+* Ansible control node with ansible-core available (for some nice chicken-egg there is the role "ansible_control" included)
 * All controlled nodes assume a standard Debian installation that was configured using preseed.cfg from ./debian-preseed
-* The ansible control node can be configured using the role "ansible_control"
-* Most notably, a public-private keypair for user "ansible"
+* Most notably, you will need a public-private keypair for user "ansible" and store this in the...
-* Private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'
+* ...private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'
 * This repository should have ansible-vault, inventory and ssh-keys subdirectories

 ## Sensitive info